drvinceknight/unpeudemath/_posts/2014-07-27-game-theory-and-pavement-etiquette.md

 This in fact fits in to a fascinating area of game theory called evolutionary game theory.
 The main idea is to consider multiple agents randomly 'bumping in to each other' and playing the game above.

-Below are two plots showing a computer simulation of this (using code I wrote for [this video](https://www.youtube.com/watch?v=Tz-lZy0AKRI)).
+Below are two plots showing a simulation of this (using Python code I describe in [this video](https://www.youtube.com/watch?v=Tz-lZy0AKRI)).
-Here is the script that makes use of this small [agent based simulation package](https://github.com/drvinceknight/Gamepy/blob/master/Abm/Abm.py):
+Here is the script that makes use of this small [agent based simulation script](https://github.com/drvinceknight/Gamepy/blob/master/Abm/Abm.py):

 {% highlight python %}
 import Abm